smclacke/minishell/SARAH_TD.md

-!! amount of tokens need to check attached redirects and quotes !! split needs to handle quotes
+!! amount of tokens need to check attached redirects and quotes changing this function, need to check quote funcs cause segfault :) then do a meta check and separate those

+!! split needs to handle quotes
 !! split needs to handle redirects attached

 ---------------------------------------------------------------------------------